shakfu/sk-engines/docs/dev/radio-impl.md

 `.wav` support is done.
 Possible future work:

-- **Per-station fade/declick** at the loop seam for short stations.
+- **Per-station fade/declick** at the loop layer for short stations.

 - **A lighter in-file seek** so START can scrub continuously.